CQCL/hugr/specification/hugr.md

 **Dataflow Sibling Graph (DSG)**: nodes are operations, `CFG`, `Conditional`, `TailLoop` and `DFG` nodes; edges are value and order and must be acyclic.
-The common parent may be a `Def`, `TailLoop`, `DFG`, `Case` or `BasicBlock` node.

-In a dataflow sibling graph, the edges (value and order considered together) must be acyclic.
 There is a unique Input node and Output node.
 All nodes must be reachable from the Input node, and must reach the Output node.
+The common parent may be a `Def`, `TailLoop`, `DFG`, `Case` or `BasicBlock` node.

 | **Edge Kind**  | **Hierarchical Constraints**                                                                                                                                                                            |
 | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |